Morri3/ml-project-spyder/README.md

 This is the coursework of COMP4132 Advanced Topics in Machine Learning (2024-2025).

 ## Why do we have two GitHub repositories?
-This repository aims to train and test the joke generator and detector using the GPT2 and BERT models in the form of Pytorch Neural Network architecture.
+This repository aims to train and test the joke generator and detector using the GPT2 and BERT models in the form of Pytorch Neural Network architecture (see the section [The inspiration for the project](#inspiration)).

 Another repository seeks to train and test the joke generator and detector by using a Trainer provided by the Huggingface.